n-rosati/FPGA/README.md

-This is a template repo for a devcontianer to use with a iCESugar FPGA.
+This is a template repo for a devcontainer to use with a iCESugar FPGA.
 Toolchain is installed in `.devcontainer/postCreateCommand.sh`.
 The here is a RGB led blinky taken from https://zenembed.com/ice40